rightfold/fh/README.md

         public function optionL<TR>((function(): TR) $onNone, (function(T): TR) $onSome): TR { ... }
     }

-These functions exist so you can prevent the unnecessary evaluation of resource- heavy computations.
+These functions exist so you can prevent the unnecessary evaluation of resource-heavy computations.